 In building and deployment, you could get integrated within a more extensive system or application.
 Doing that may change the behavior expected of the code due to the dependencies that may have previously been mocked or stubbed in the test.
 Integration testing involves exposing the defect that comes with the interactions of code interfaces with an application.
 They can be found across several environments, libraries, or services.
 The integration tests are primarily written in code, but they must get manually tested first because it is a critical part of the cycle.
 Integration and unit tests help reduce the work done by manual testing, but they can never replace it entirely.

 One major setback of integration testing comes from detecting dependencies for environments and testing the system.
 The result is creating an expensive test that should be run and require a total environment having components like cashe, databases, and other external services.
 The approach involves the testing of complete parts in the system.
 One way to overcome this problem is to write tests focused on integrating components instead of having a whole life path of our typical code.
 Therefore, we will rely on the combination of the unit tests and the integration tests to make sure that the entire application is in line with the set regulations and is also working correctly.

-In case you have a software testing homework and you’re finding it hard or struggling with your assignments or if you have any general question that falls within the areas of unit testing or integration, you can always go online and search for software testing help or help software testing.
+In case you have a software testing homework and you’re finding it hard or struggling with your assignments, you can always go online and search for software testing help or help software testing.
+RankMyService will help you understand where to go if you have any general question that falls within the areas of unit testing or integration.
 You will find a lot of articles and services that might help you out.